Garlic Brown Butter Mashed Cauliflower

 - 2 cloves garlic, grated with a Microplane or very finely minced

 - 2 teaspoons fresh thyme leaves

 - Sea salt, to taste

-- Set your oven to 325 degrees.
+- Set your oven to 350 degrees Fahrenheit.
 Place the chopped cauliflower on a baking sheet and pop it into your oven.
 No need to wait for the oven to preheat.
-Let the cauliflower roast for about a half hour, turning once, until it is soft and barely starting to brown.2 large heads of cauliflower
+Let the cauliflower roast for about a half hour, turning once, until it is soft and starting to brown.2 large heads of cauliflower

-- When the cauliflower is soft, remove it from the oven and transfer it to your food processor or high-powered blender.
-Blend until smooth, stopping to push the cauliflower down as needed.
+- When the cauliflower is soft, remove it from the oven and transfer it to your food processor.
+Blend until smooth, stopping to scrape the sides of your food processor as needed.
+See notes.
 Add the brown butter and blend again.
 Salt to taste.
 (Note: just like with regular mashed potatoes, mashed cauliflower also needs a good amount of salt.)